hwangsaeul/gaeguli/README.md

 ![Build Status](https://github.com/hwangsaeul/gaeguli/workflows/CI/badge.svg?branch=master)

 # Gaeguli
-*[gæguli]* is SRT streamer designed for edge devices that require strong security and ultra-low latency.
+*[gæguli]* is a SRT streamer designed for edge devices that require strong security and ultra-low latency.

 ## Overview
-*Gaeguli* implements the supporting library to handling SRT streaming.
-It is designed with two parts
-*   pipeline: Reads streaming for a video source and injects it into a fifo
-*   fifo-transmitter: Reads fifo and send streaming to a specific URI using SRT protocol
+*Gaeguli* implements the supporting library for handling SRT streaming.
+It provides 'pipeline' component that deals with receiving frames from a video source and streaming to a specific URI using SRT protocol.

-So basically generation and transmission are decoupled.

 ## Build from sources
 To build the from sources follow the procedure described in